D1no/projectorassist/README.md

+# Projector Assist

+- Requires ImageMagick (`brew install imagemagick`) to rotate images
+- `util_apply_ipad_rotation` will rotate images in projections if they contain the string `portrait` in their filename and are not already rotated to landscape aspect ratio

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.